sap-tutorials/Tutorials/tutorials/cp-enterprisemessaging-queue-queuesubscription/cp-enterprisemessaging-queue-queuesubscription.md

 [ACCORDION-BEGIN [Step 1: ](Open management dashboard)]

-1. Open the SAP Event Mesh Management Dashboard.
+1. Open the SAP BTP Cockpit.

 2. Click on the **Subscriptions** menu.